Oishya Sakai Kyuba Gyuto Chef’s Knife Review

 Fit and Finish

-The fit and finish of the Oishya chef knife looks great.
+Fit and finish looks great.
 The blade is straight, and the edge was perfectly even out of the box.

 More importantly, the transition between the three materials in the handle feels nearly seamless.
-I can feel a little bit of a line when I run my finger up the handle, but there are no gaps, and it’s kept that fit well even through multiple hand washings.
+I can feel a little bit of a line when I run my finger up the handle, but there are no gaps, and it has kept that fit well even through multiple hand washings.

 Blade, Style, and Use